strepkov/demonstrator/tutorialText/tutorial01.md

 ![alt text](../tutorialText/car_with_sensors.jpg)

 To solve this task it's needed to use only acceleration of the car.
-Changing the acceleration you may control the behavior ot the car.
+Changing the acceleration you may control the behavior of the car.
 To be able to reach 50 km/h speed, you have to accelerate the car continuously until it reaches the desired speed.
 Let's start with the mainController which defines the interface to the simulator:

 ```sh
 package controller; // The name of the folder where all .emam files are located.